 4. Shop smarter

 This is not a time for daily impulse buying or hoarding.
 Think about others and stop hoarding.. its so uncool!

-Shopping once in a while (a week or fortnight) will help save you money and you’ll be at less risk of contracting COVID-19.
-It’s important to plan ahead and get your list checked off before making that trip to the super market.
+Shopping once in a while (a week or fortnight) will help save you money, and you’ll be at less risk of contracting COVID-19.
+It’s important to plan and get your list checked off before making that trip to the supermarket.
 You don’t want to forget anything during this time.
-Its also to hard predict when its a quiet time for visiting the shops since most people are at home but mid-week is your best bet.
+It’s also hard to predict when it’s a quiet time for visiting the shops since most people are at home, but mid-week is your best bet.

 5. Eat well and stay hydrated

-It is a fact that a good diet and staying well hydrated will form a solid armour against COVID-19.
-In summary, try to stay clear of carbs, milk and alcohol to help strengthen your immune system in 3 days – harder than it sounds especially in a western society.
+It is a fact that a good diet and staying well hydrated will form a solid armor against COVID-19.
+In summary, try to stay clear of carbs, milk, and alcohol to help strengthen your immune system in 3 days – harder than it sounds especially in western society.

 6. Keep fit

 Keeping physically fit is the key to maintaining your sanity during this difficult period.
-There’s no excuses here!
-Whether you’re into walking, cycling, running, exercise classes, martial arts or whatever, you can carry on with most of these like nothing’s happened.
-If you are into group classes though, look into Facebook live classes organised by your gyms.
+There are no excuses here!
+Whether you’re into walking, cycling, running, exercise classes, martial arts, or whatever, you can carry on with most of these like nothing’s happened.
+If you are into group classes though, look into Facebook live classes organized by your gyms.

-If you in a strict lock down or simply cannot be bothered, check my ‘lazy proof’ 5 minute work outs here.
+If you in a strict lockdown or simply cannot be bothered, check out my ‘lazy proof’ 5-minute workouts here.